membraneframework/membrane_tutorials/videoroom/videoroom.md

     )
   ```

-  In this piece of code we are simply saying, that we are defining socket-type endpoint with name ```"/socket"```, which behaviour will be described by ```VideoRoomWeb.UserSocket``` module.
-Those two options passed as the following arguments let us define the type of our socket - we indicate, that we want to use websocket as our Pheonix's socket base - in contrast, we could achieve the same behaviour, but by longpolling HTTP requests (this could be helpful in case of websockets not being available for our clients).
+  In this piece of code we are simply saying, that we are defining socket-type endpoint with name ```"/socket"```, which behavior will be described by ```VideoRoomWeb.UserSocket``` module.
+Those two options passed as the following arguments let us define the type of our socket - we indicate, that we want to use websocket as our Pheonix's socket base - in contrast, we could achieve the same behavior, but by longpolling HTTP requests (this could be helpful in case of websockets not being available for our clients).
 Do you want to know more about this two mechanisms?
 Feel free to stop for a moment and read [this article](https://ably.com/blog/websockets-vs-long-polling)

   ### Where is VideoRoomWeb.PeerChannel?
   Well, for now there is no VideoRoomWeb.PeerChannel!
 We need to define it - in lib/videoroom_web/peer_channel.ex file.